vibbits/training-material/topics/data-management-plans/tutorials/share-reuse/tutorial.md

 title: "Share: Data availability for reuse"
 zenodo_link: ''
 questions:
-- Which biological questions are addressed by the tutorial?
+- What does Open Science entail?
-- Which bioinformatics techniques are important to know for this type of data?
+- What is FAIR data?
 objectives:
-- The learning objectives are the goals of the tutorial
+- Discern various repositories to store and/or share your data;
-- They will be informed by your audience and will communicate to them and to yourself what you should focus on during the course
+- Understand that you should manage a license for use of data yourself;
-- They are single sentences describing what a learner should be able to do once they have completed the tutorial
+- Identify ways to ensure that privacy-sensitive data can be shared
-- You can use Bloom's Taxonomy to write effective learning objectives
+- Understand how shared datasets can be cited.
 time_estimation: 35M
 subtopic: share
 key_points: